sagemath/sage-archive-2023-02-01/src/doc/en/thematic_tutorials/polytope_tikz.rst

 .. end of output

-Then, I may want to customize using the command
+Then, you may want to customize using the command

 ::